catalyst-fp7/documents/interoperability/interoperability.md

 ### Attention mediation
 The case of attention mediation deserves special mention, because it is expected that the end user will receive actual notifications by email, or in some user interface of a catalyst integrated platform.
-The actual text of this notification depends on information only the integrated platform can realistically generate:  URL where the user can/should take action, language the user speaks, context of the notification (summarizing the context, such as a description of the nodes), the user's real name and email address
+The actual text of this notification depends on information only the integrated platform can realistically generate:  URL where the user can/should take action, language the user speaks, context of the notification (summarizing the context, such as a description of the nodes), the user's real name and email address, etc.

+We will have a closed vocabulary (using SKOS or some other means) of attention mediation message identifiers, and another vocabulary of reasons while a given message is sent to a given user.
+A message will consist of a recipient (User), topic (a Generic Idea), mediation message, mediation reason, and possibly signal strength.

+To avoid repetition, The JSON-LD file might group data by topic, or topic and message.
+The structure would be close to this one:

-    * node (User)
+* topic: (GenericIdea)
-     * ATTENTION_MEDIATION_VOTE_MAJORITY_CHANGE
+    * message: ATTENTION_MEDIATION_VOTE_MAJORITY_CHANGE
         * strength: (In this case 0 or 1)
-      * node: (GenericIdea)
-      * mediationReason: VOTED_FOR_IDEA
+        * target: (User); mediationReason: VOTED_FOR_IDEA
+        * target: (User); mediationReason: CREATED_IDEA
     * ATTENTION_MEDIATION_INCREASING_CONFLICT
         * strength: (In this case a value between 0 and 1)
-      * node: (GenericIdea)
-      * mediationReason: VOTED_FOR_IDEA, POSTED_ON_SUB_IDEA
+        * target: (User); mediationReason: VOTED_FOR_IDEA, POSTED_ON_SUB_IDEA
     * ATTENTION_MEDIATION_RENEWED_ACTIVITY
         * strength: (In this case a value between 0 and 1, probably a function of the number of duration of the dip in activity * recent posts/total posts)
-      * node: (GenericIdea)
-      * mediationReason: VOTED_FOR_IDEA, POSTED_ON_IDEA
+        * target: (User); mediationReason: VOTED_FOR_IDEA, POSTED_ON_IDEA

 The catalyst integrated platform will decide if, how, and how frequently it will notify the user for each attention mediation.